Thesis or Seminar Writing Options

-LLM students must complete a two-hour writing requirement.
-The student may select either the thesis option or the seminar paper writing option.
+All LL.M. candidates must complete a two-hour writing requirement.
+To fulfill this requirement, students must select either the thesis or the seminar paper writing option.

-(1) Thesis Option.
-The thesis requirement may be a paper written independently under the guidance of a faculty adviser for which the LLM student receives two hours of course credit.
-Those students who are completing the thesis independent of another course will prepare a paper commensurate with what would be expected in a two-hour seminar course.
+Thesis: To fulfill this requirement, students must submit a thesis written independently under the guidance of a faculty adviser for which the LL.M. student receives two hours of course credit.
+Students who are completing the thesis independent of another course, are required to prepare a paper commensurate with what would be expected in a two-hour seminar course.

-(2) Seminar Paper Writing Option.
-LL.M. students who opt not to write a thesis must satisfactorily complete an upper-level seminar course that requires the research and writing of a significant paper in conjunction with at least a two hour course.
+Seminar Paper: LL.M. students who opt not to write a thesis must satisfactorily complete an an upper-level seminar course that requires the research and writing of a significant paper in conjunction with a course that is 2-credit hours or more.
 This paper will be undertaken under the supervision and grading of the professor teaching the course.